-All rights to the Software and related documentation not expressly granted under this License Agreement are reserved to Chat Mapper, including all patent, copyright, trade secret, trademark and other proprietary rights therein.
-The Software is licensed, not sold.
-You may not use, copy, emulate, clone, rent, lease, sell, modify, decompile, disassemble, otherwise reverse engineer, or transfer any version of the Software, or any subset of it, except as provided for in this License Agreement.
-Any such unauthorized use shall result in immediate and automatic termination of this License Agreement and may result in criminal and/or civil prosecution.
+All rights to the Software and related documentation not expressly granted under this License Agreement are reserved to Urban E Studios, including all patent, copyright, trade secret, trademark and other proprietary rights therein.
+The Software is licensed, not You may not use, copy, emulate, clone, rent, lease, sell, modify, decompile, disassemble, otherwise reverse engineer, or transfer any of the Software, or any subset of it, except as provided for in this License Agreement.
+Any such unauthorized use shall result in imr and automatic termination of this License Agreement and may result in criminal and/or civil prosecution.